-- EMP programs are specific to monitoring the Land-based sector's key risks through annual review. - Licence holders provide the information required to submit EMP forms electronically. - If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received. - Follow up correspondence to all licence holders that have not submitted EMP proformas or where there is information missing. - Entry of EMP data into the respective sectors' database. - Analysis of water quality obtained as part of the EMP (including viewing against criteria of the water quality policy, mapping of the co-ordinates relative to the site boundaries, or farming structures and assessment of the overall state of the site). - Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
-Analysis includes viewing EMP data against the Regulations.
-Summary of EMP reports is available through the Public Register. - EMP summary of EMP reports is available through the South Australian Aquaculture Report, available on the PIRSA website. - Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.
+- EMP programs are tailored to monitoring the Tuna sector's key environmental risks through annual review. - Licence holders provide the information required to submit EMP forms electronically. - If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received. - Follow up correspondence/contact to all licence holders that have not submitted EMP proformas or where there is information missing. - Entry of EMP data into the SBT database. - Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
+Analysis includes viewing against EMP data against the Regulations, biomass held on site, and mapping of the co-ordinates of seacages to determine if fallowing occurred on site and position of sea-cages relative to the lease boundaries.

+- EMP summary of EMP reports is available through a publically available Aquaculture Report on the PIRSA website. - Liaise with industry and SARDI to maintain the Service Level Agreement and regional EMP program to ensure the program is maintained according to schedule. - Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.